simith/builder_session_reinvent2019_fr/README.md

 ![workshow workflow?](docs/workflow_for_workshop.png)

 ### 1. Workshop setup
 The workshop build environment is setup on a Cloud9 environment and will be provided to you by the instructor.
-ESP-IDF and the xtensa toolchain will be already setup.
+ESP-IDF and the Xtensa toolchain will be already setup.
 Login to your Cloud9 environment using the information provided by the instructor.
+Please click here for instruction to login via the AWS Console

 ### 2. AWS IoT Setup
 In this step you will create the Certificates, Keys and code signing certificate required for Over-the-Air updates.
 Get started by [clicking here for Step 2](docs/02_AWS_IOT_SETUP.md)